sjoplin/KayakTrainer/README.md

 Finally, we will use the node `npx` command to both build the project (with webpack) and run a local http webserver on your machine.
 The ```package.json``` is set up to run this server

+## Credits
+The textures were taken from the BabylonJS website used in this tutorial https://playground.babylonjs.com/#1SLLOJ#15

+The videos were taken off of Jez Blanchard's youtube channel https://www.youtube.com/user/paddleeducation

 ## Running

 You set up the initial project by pulling the dependencies from npm with